 Water network

-We continuously invest in our supply network by renewing ageing water mains as well as maintaining and improving facilities that help store and move water around our region to supply our 1.4 million customers.
+We continuously invest in our water supply network by renewing ageing water mains as well as maintaining and improving facilities that help store and move water around our region to supply a safe and reliable water supply to our 1.4 million customers.

 kilometres of water mains